The Role and Professional Duties of the QP Course

 On completion of this course, delegates will know and understand:

-- The QP’s legal and professional duties in detail
+- The QP’s legal and professional duties in detail and the Code of Practice of the QP

 - How the QP must work with others to ensure that those duties and responsibilities are performed in the best interests of the company, the patient and society